unknownbrackets/maxcso/README.md

    --threads=N     Specify N threads for I/O and compression --quiet         Suppress status output
-   --crc           Log CRC32 checksums, ignore output files and methods --fast          Use only basic zlib for fastest result --block=N       Specify a block size (default is 2048)
+   --crc           Log CRC32 checksums, ignore output files and methods --fast          Use only basic zlib or lz4 for fastest result --block=N       Specify a block size (default is 2048)
-                   Most readers only support the 2048 size --use-METHOD    Enable a compression method: zlib, Zopfli, or 7zdeflate By default, zlib and 7zdeflate are used --no-METHOD     Disable a compression method, same as above
+                   Most readers only support the 2048 size --format=VER    Specify cso version (options: cso1, cso2, zso) These are experimental, default is cso1 --use-zlib      Enable trials with zlib for deflate compression --use-zopfli    Enable trials with Zopfli for deflate compression --use-7zdeflate Enable trials with 7-zip's deflate compression --use-lz4       Enable trials with lz4hc for lz4 compression --use-lz4brute  Enable bruteforce trials with lz4hc for lz4 compression --only-METHOD   Only allow a certain compression method (zlib, etc. above) --no-METHOD     Disable a certain compression method (zlib, etc. above) The default is to use zlib and 7zdeflate only
 ```

 Because Zopfli is significantly slower than the other methods, and uses a lot more memory, it